ffw-dev/dev-basic-api/README.md

 ```

-!!! main.dart file includes configureInjectionDependencies function which has to be called before runnApp(); !!!
+!!! main.dart file includes configureInjectionDependencies function which has to be called before runnApp(); !!! - this is because this module uses dependecy injection to inject baseHttpService class responsible for all http calls to all endpoint classes

 ```
 import 'package:dev_basic_api/main.dart';